KalashShah01/A-SHELL-in-C/README.md

 Here's an overview of how user input is processed:

 1. Command Parsing
-When the user enters a command, the flash program parses it into individual tokens based on spaces and commas.
+When the user enters a command, the FLASH program parses it into individual tokens based on spaces and commas.
 It uses the parseSpace function to tokenize the input string.

 ```Bash
         #Example